-Over the last thirty years, the use of life without parole (LWOP) has exploded in the United States.
-While the use of capital punishment over that same time period has declined, it must be recognized that LWOP is in fact a hidden death sentence.
+Over the last 30 years, LWOP has exploded in the United States.
+While the use of capital punishment over that same time period has declined, it must be recognized that LWOP is, in fact, a hidden death sentence.
 It is, however, implemented in a way that allows society to largely ignore this truth.
 While capital punishment has rightfully been subject to intense debate and scholarship, LWOP has mostly escaped such scrutiny.
 In fact, LWOP has been touted by both death penalty abolitionists and by tough-on-crime conservatives, which has allowed it to flourish under the radar.
 Specifically, abolitionists have advanced LWOP as a palatable alternative to capital punishment, which they perceive as inhumane, error-prone, costly, and racially biased.
 Conservatives, meanwhile, advocate for LWOP as an effective means of fighting crime, a just form of retribution, and necessary tool for managing incorrigible offenders.
 This book seeks to tap into and help inform this growing debate by subjecting these key arguments to empirical scrutiny.
 The results of those analyses fail to produce any evidence in support of any of those various justifications and therefore suggest that LWOP should be abolished and replaced with life sentences that come with parole eligibility after a maximum of 25 years.

-The book will be of great interest to students and scholars of criminology & criminal justice and will also have cross-over appeal into the fields of law, political science, and sociology.
+The book will be of great interest to students and scholars of criminology and criminal justice and will also have crossover appeal into the fields of law, political science, and sociology.
 It will also appeal to criminal justice professionals, lawmakers, activists, and attorneys, as well as death penalty abolitionists, opponents of mass incarceration, advocates for sentencing reform, and supporters of prisoners’ rights.

 List of Figures